KingMario/leetcode-typescript/README.md

 1. Open a new TypeScript file.
 2. Type `lc-spec` and press the `tab` key.
 3. The snippet will automatically expand and provide a basic structure for your spec file.
+4. Use the `tab` key to navigate and edit placeholders such as module name, URL, suite name, and case name.
+5. After making the above changes, hit `tab` again to move to the first line of the testCases array.

 Here's what the `lc-spec` snippet looks like: